The True Meaning of ‘Action’ (Karm/Karma) is Worship!

 “Since the conduct of yagya is the only action and all other business in which people are engaged are only forms of worldly bondage, O son of Kunti, be unattached and do your duly to God well.’’

-Meditators on the Self, sacrifice vital air to apan and similarly apan to pran.
-Going even higher than this, other Yogi restrain all life-winds and take refuge in the regulation of breath (pranayam).
+Meditators on the Self sacrifice vital air to apān and, similarly, apān to prān.
+Going even higher than this, other yogis restrain all the life-winds and take refuge in the regulation of breath (prāṇāyām).

 Bow down in lotus feet of Revered Gurudev for such teaching to me.